SYCL-based Parallel Frequency Tests for Randomness Assessment

 Speedup & Throughput

-Benchmarked on random binary inputs from 1 MB to 1 GB.
-Baseline: NIST STS 2.1.2 compiled with gcc -O2.
-SYCL GPU target: nvptx64-nvidia-cuda, compiled with icpx -O3 -fsycl.
+Benchmarked on NVIDIA RTX 4080 SUPER (Intel DPC++ 2024.0, Ubuntu).
+Baseline: NIST STS 2.1.2 compiled with gcc -O2; SYCL GPU target: nvptx64-nvidia-cuda, compiled with icpx -O3 -fsycl.
+Each datapoint is the median of 5 runs with standard deviation below 2%.

 Algorithm Design